LooUQ/Cloud-CloudTrack/README.md

 Watch example here >> https://www.youtube.com/watch?v=cB3KZMS5gcU

 The Cloud Track configuration in this repo contains values that you can use immediately.
 LooUQ maintains a demo device that is accessible for your testing use.
 Our sample data stream simulates a blustery day up here in Traverse City, Michigan.
 Launch Visual Studio, load the solution, and see it chart.

+You can download a pre-built, ready to run version here <https://drive.google.com/open?id=1dwypK2ETg2NcufGkBwLIhuu09mPGXDc7>.

 ## To Get Started
 1. Download CloudTrack